Frequently asked questions

 The NeuroBall does also work on Chromebooks and Amazon Fire tablets, but there’s a bit more set up involved.
 Therefore, to save you time, we typically don’t advise you to buy a Chromebook or Amazon Fire tablet for use with the NeuroBall.

-The device currently isn’t compatible with Macbooks, iPads, iPhones and Windows laptops or PCs.
+The device currently isn’t compatible with Macbooks or Windows laptops or PCs.

 If you don’t have a tablet yet, you can buy one at the following link:Buy your tablet here